 The township of Ontario, California was founded in September of 1882 by brothers George and William B. Chaffey, and named after their hometown, Ontario, Canada.
 The brothers purchased the “San Antonio lands,” which consisted of 6,218 acres with water rights and set aside 640 acres for the Community of Ontario.
-Half of the initial 640 acres was deeded to the Chaffey Agricultural College as an endowment.
+Half of the initial 640 acres were deeded to the Chaffey Agricultural College as an endowment.

-The Chaffey's established four principles for the colony that had social and economic implications including: a mutual water company concept, a prohibition of intoxicating liquors, a grand thoroughfare through the City, and an agricultural college for general education.
+The Chaffey's established four principles for the colony that had social and economic implications including a mutual water company concept, a prohibition of intoxicating liquors, a grand thoroughfare through the City, and an agricultural college for general education.
 On December 10, 1891, Ontario was incorporated as a city under the California Constitution with a City Council-City Manager form of government.

 In 1903, Ontario was proclaimed a “Model Irrigation Colony” by an Act of Congress.
 The Ontario planned community had many modern innovations, many of which still show merit today.
 An impressive two-hundred feet wide and eight miles long, Euclid Avenue (on the National Register List of Historic Places) was the stately back-bone of the colony.
 Provisions for an electric railway, water rights for each landowner, a local educational institution, electric lights, one of the first long distance telephone lines, and access to water and transportation set a new standard for rural communities and irrigation practices and ensured the success of the Model Colony.

 Ontario first developed as an agricultural community, largely, but not exclusively, devoted to the citrus industry.
 The Sunkist water tower, a reminder of the heydays, remains to this day.
-In addition to oranges, the production of peaches, walnuts, lemons, olives and grapes were also important to the growth of Ontario and the neighboring city of Upland.
+In addition to oranges, the production of peaches, walnuts, lemons, olives, and grapes were also important to the growth of Ontario and the neighboring city of Upland.

 In 1923, airplane enthusiasts Waldo Waterman and Archie Mitchell established Latimer Field.
 From that point on, Ontario became an aviation town.
 Urban growth pushed the fliers east until they took up their permanent residence located at the Ontario World Airport.
 During WWII, this airport was a busy training facility for pilots.

-Since WWII, Ontario has become a diversified community which has grown to a population of approximately 173,000 residents in 2015.
+Since WWII, Ontario has become a diversified community that has grown to a population of approximately 173,000 residents in 2015.
 Although the City boundaries have been extended from 0.38 square miles in 1891 to almost 50 square miles today, Ontario’s Historic Downtown still retains the original irrigation system and land subdivision pattern established by the Chaffey brothers.
 The Euclid Avenue corridor continues to remain the stately back-bone of the city that it once was.

 Learn more about Ontario’s diverse history which includes irrigation, agriculture, viticulture, dairy, aeronautical, World War II production era, and expansive industrial growth.
-Several tours, histories and contexts have been developed for Ontario and are listed below.
+Several tours, histories, and contexts have been developed for Ontario and are listed below.